zhuyanlong/PersonalPage/content/en/author/XinyuYou/_index.md

 While AI gives the machine certain self-study ability, which is learnning from data, somehow like humans, learning from mistakes, iteratively reducing the probability of making mistakes.
 Data Science gives us new insights.
 It's interesting, isn't it?

-This is why I fall in love with CS.

 ---
-What I am doing Now?

-- Participate in an algorithm contest with my friends.(We got 1st place in Hunan Province.
-The national finals will be held next month.)
-- Crafting an iOS Album APP called Mark Album.
-(It's on boarding!
-Waiting for Apple's review.
-If you are interested, please send me a email, I'll send you the App though testflight.)
-- Seeking for a full time job as software engineer.

-Done:

-- [x] Finished my GSoC Project!

-Update 09/28/2019